Nylite-soda/yc_directory2-2/DOCUMENTATION.md

 1.  **Configuration:** NextAuth.js is configured in `app/api/auth/[...nextauth]/route.ts` with an OAuth provider (e.g., Google).
 2.  **Session Access:** The `auth()` function from `next-auth` is used in server components (like `Navbar.tsx`) to access the user's session.
-3.  **Protected Routes:** The "Create Startup" page (`app/(root)/startup/create/page.tsx`) checks for a valid session and redirects unauthenticated users to the homepage.
+3.  **Protected Routes:** The "Create Startup", "Edit Startup", and "Edit Profile" pages check for a valid session and correct user ownership, redirecting or showing an error for unauthorized users.
 4.  **UI Changes:** The `Navbar` component uses the session data to conditionally render either a "Login" button or a "Logout" button and the user's profile avatar.

 ### Data Fetching & Search